pmcgoohan/alex-latency-width/README.md

 # alex-latency-window
-Mathematical proof that true transaction order is unknowable within the latency width of a trustless network.

 Written to support the thesis in 'Targeting Zero MEV - A Content Layer Solution' that randomizing transaction order within the latency width of a trustless network is as fair as any single honest node's view of the transaction order.

 For an explanation, consider this idealized view of the network: